-The due from related parties as at 31 December 2022 and 2021 is classified as current in the consolidated balance sheet.
+The amount due from related parties as at 31 December 2023 and 2022 are classified as current in the consolidated balance sheet.
 The receivables are unsecured in nature and bear no interest.
 The maximum exposure to credit risk at the reporting date is the fair value of each of the amount receivable from related parties.
-The intermediate parent company is Dubai Holding Commercial Operations Group.